shuyanhui/HD/README.md

 Well, I'm not used to doing 90 minutes.
 I kept on wondering what time it was.
 That's an interesting experience.
 We'll start off here.
 I'll see where I go; I'll wait until tomorrow to sort of figure out where I'm going to take you in our ongoing adventures.
 But I'm certainly glad to see all of you; it's nice to see all of you back in the classroom, particularly at this level.
 I think we're going to have an interesting time.
 Anyway, to all of you, keep those 4s in mind and enjoy that.
 Until next time, Dye for now.

-_Advanced Mechanics I is a program of the International Human Design School (HDS)__Advanced Mechanics I_ _is a program of the International Human Design School (IHDS)_

 ## 11 The Four-ness of the Future